vonodiripsa/monai-3D-segmentation/brats-mri-segmentation-segresnet/docs/manual.md

 ## Deploy demo resources in Azure

-### One click ARM deployment

-Click on the button below.
+1. Click on the button below.
 It will open in Azure Portal a page to deploy the resources in your subscription.

 | Button | Description |
 | :-- | :-- |